cgrindel/rules_swift_package_manager/README.md

 ### 2. Create a minimal `Package.swift` file.

-Create a minimal `Package.swift` file that contains the external dependencies that are directly used by the Bazel workspace.
+Create a minimal `Package.swift` file that only contains the external dependencies that are directly used by the Bazel workspace.

 ```swift
 // swift-tools-version: 5.7